Frequently Asked Questions

 No, grants will not be made to address budget shortfalls or operating expenses of local government.
 The Fund can provide support to local governments (such as the City of Kerrville, Kerr County, or local school districts) if the grant is used for a clearly defined charitable purpose.
 Examples include restoring public parks or trails or repairing flood damage at a public school.

-The Community Foundation will spend several years supporting efforts in the Fund’s four strategies: (1) Housing, (2) Mental Health and Wellbeing, (3) Economic Revitalization and Quality of Life, and (4) Long Term Community Needs.
+The Community Foundation will spend several years supporting efforts in the Fund’s four strategies: (1) Housing, (2) Mental Health and Wellbeing, (3) Community and Culture, and (4) Long Term Community Needs.

 Governance & Oversight